 Video: Learn why The Wilderness Act is so important to wildlands.

 5) Holding the line against drilling threats in our most sensitive wild places

 Desolation Canyon proposed wilderness is one of 12 places featured in our Too Wild to Drill report.

 Last summer, our Too Wild to Drill report highlighted 12 beloved wild places threatened by oil and gas development.
 In 2014 we’ll continue to pressure decision makers to keep oil and gas drilling out of sensitive areas like Chaco Canyon, New Mexico and wildlands near Arches National Park in Utah.
 Other priorities include:

 - Urging the Bureau of Land Management (BLM) to create Master Leasing Plans.
 These plans are critically important because they require the BLM to fully map out a wild area for all of its values, including recreation, wildlife habitat and cattle ranching.
 The Wilderness Society will continue to push the BLM to create Master Leasing Plans to identify and protect the most pristine areas before they are drilled.

-Ensuring the habitat for the iconic greater sage grouse is not recklessly endangered.
+Ensuring the habitat for the iconic greater sage-grouse is not recklessly endangered.
 Sage grouse live in some of the most pristine, but unprotected, wilderness left in lower 48 states, and rampant drilling development leaves their future very uncertain.
-Right now Bureau of Land Management offices in western states are developing plans for sage grouse habitat, and will hopefully make the right decisions.
+Right now Bureau of Land Management offices in western states are developing plans for greater sage-grouse habitat, and will hopefully make the right decisions.
 Take action to urge the BLM to provide adequate protections.